Neodia/mininotion-reactjs-tutorial/README.md

 ## Journal

+## 14.11.2020 16:30

+We can now change the title and add notes.
+The text blocks are now prettier (they don't have any border) and the placeholders correctly indicate that we can do Markdown.
+The markdown isn't implemented yet tho.

+I'm stopping for now.
+The next time I'll change the style of the selected note, I'll implement the markdown and I'll change some visual stuff.

 ### 14.11.2020 15:00

 I can now click on the notes to properly modify them in the editor.
 I must add the ability to add a note and to modify the title.
 I'll do this and change some visual aspects to be nicer to the eye.